InsuranceTechnologySolutions/frontend-coding-task-blazor/README.md

 # Frontend Coding Task

 ## Backstory
 One common problem in shipping is to fill an anchorage efficiently with as many vessels as possible.
-You will create a Single Page Application to manually solve this problem (*).
-The vessels should be placed in the anchorage using drag and drop.
+You will create a **Single Page Application** to manually solve this problem (*).
+The vessels should be placed in the anchorage using **drag and drop**.
 You will have access to an API which tells you what size the bin is (anchorage) and what items (vessels) to fill in.

-<small>(*) Fun fact: This is called the binpack problem [Wikipedia](https://en.wikipedia.org/wiki/Bin_packing_problem). </small>

 ## Prerequisites